September 21, 2022

 You’ve not only cost yourself money in the time it takes to write a job ad, description, post the job, conduct interviews, and then train someone, but you’re also paying a marketing assistant for 15 hours of work that can be done in 10 hours.
 Was it a bandaid for the hemorrhage or a good long-term decision?
 Probably not the latter.
 Though you could use help with marketing, you could have also used help with your operations and hired 1 person to do the job of the 2 you now have on your team.

 Similar to what we mentioned above, it’s important to have a long term growth strategy planned out.
-If you’ve watched our How to Build a Team Workshop, you know the importance of planning your org chart.
-My biggest caution: never marry your org chart.
+If you’ve watched our Start a Team Workshop, you already know the importance of planning your org chart.
+But take caution when building out your growth plans AKA never marry your org chart.
 It’s easy to build your first ever org chart, get extremely excited and never stray from it.
 This limits your business and scalability because you’re looking at org chart first then business needs and not vice-versa.

 When we help out clients build their organizational growth plan, we always plan for the future needs, while also managing the now and short-term goals.